-SELLER DISCLOSURE STATEMENT - IMPROVED PROPERTY - Form 17 (pages 18-23): Use on all residential transactions (one to four living units).
-The Seller Disclosure Statement (SDS - Form 17 for residential 1-4 unit properties or 17C for land zoned residential) is NOT referenced in the PSA.
+SELLER DISCLOSURE STATEMENT - IMPROVED PROPERTY - Form 17

+(pages 13-18): Use on all residential transactions (one to four living units).

+The Seller Disclosure Statement (SDS - Form 17 for residential 1-4 unit properties) is NOT to be referenced in the PSA.
 The SDS is, by law, NOT part of a PSA.
-Therefore, the SDS itself should be completed by the Seller, and provided to a Buyer at or before the time the PSA is completed (e.g., in Associated Docs in the MLS).
-See also the Form 17C - Seller Disclosure Statement - Unimproved Property (pages 24-29).
+Therefore, the SDS itself should be completed by Seller, and provided to a Buyer at or before the time the PSA is completed (e.g., in Associated Docs in the MLS) and should always be kept separate from the PSA documents (i.e., sent in a separate email or at a minimum sent as a separate attachment - never lumped in with all the other transaction documents).
+Also available for use are the Seller Disclosure Statement - Unimproved Property (Form 17C) and the Seller Disclosure Statement - Commercial (Form 17Comm).

-Note: Per the state statute, the Seller must provide the SDS to the buyer within how many days of mutual acceptance?
-Upon receipt, the Buyer has how many days to rescind the PSA?
+Per the state statute, Seller must provide the SDS to Buyer within how many days of mutual acceptance?

+Upon receipt, Buyer has how many days to rescind the PSA?

 A copy signed by Seller and Buyer must be retained in the licensee's file.
-Failure to comply with the Seller's Disclosure Act gives the Buyer a "no cause necessary" rescission right which may cause the transaction to fail to close.
+Failure to comply with the Seller's Disclosure Act gives Buyer a "no cause necessary" rescission right which may cause the transaction to fail to close.
 Buyers should sign only one of the signature lines on the last page of the SDS.
-Buyer should use the NOTICE OF RESCISSION OF AGREMENT PURSUANT TO RCW 64.06 - Form 90A (page 30) to give notice of rescission if displeased with SDS.
+Buyer should use the NOTICE OF RESCISSION OF AGREMENT PURSUANT TO RCW 64.06 - Form 90A (page 19) to give notice of rescission if displeased with SDS.

-Some contingencies are built into the RESIDENTIAL REAL ESTATE PURCHASE AND SALE AGREEMENT - Form 21 (pages 31-35), such as title marketability.
+Some contingencies are built into the RESIDENTIAL REAL ESTATE PURCHASE AND SALE AGREEMENT - Form 21 (pages 20-25), such as title marketability.
 Other contingencies such as financing, inspections, well and septic, etc. are to be described in addenda referenced in Section 16 and attached to the PSA.
 The buyer's broker should list the addenda by number on the lines provided (e.g., 22A, 22D, 22K, 22T, 35, SAR-SA).
 This Section is not adequate in space to state the full text of intended provisions.
 Otherwise, except as provided by law, Buyer's obligations are not subject to contingencies.
-Most of the contingencies a Buyer may want to include are set out in the preprinted addenda provided under the statewide set of forms.
+Most of the contingencies Buyer may want to include are set out in the preprinted addenda provided under the statewide set of forms.
 Occasionally, a contingency may be required to be drafted.

-- A. Drafting Contingencies: Use the appropriate contingency addendum or if necessary draft the contingency on an ADDENDUM/AMENDMENT TO PSA Form 34 (page 106) and address 7 specific areas: - 1.
-Subject of the contingency. - 2.
-Standard for approval. - 3.
-Who pays for it? - 4.
-Time for satisfaction. - 5.
-Effect of silence what happens if nothing is ever said?
-Use the silence shall be deemed satisfaction clause ("Silence shall be deemed satisfaction of this contingency.") - 6.
-Continued marketing/removal period. - 7.
-What happens to the earnest money in the event the contingency is not satisfied or waived.
+- Drafting Contingencies: Use the appropriate contingency addendum or if necessary draft the contingency on an ADDENDUM/AMENDMENT TO PSA Form 34 (page 98) and address 7 specific areas:

+- 1. Subject of the contingency.

+- 2. Standard for approval.

+- 3. Who pays for it?

+- 4. Time for satisfaction.

+- 5. Effect of silence what happens if nothing is ever said?
+Use the silence shall be deemed satisfaction clause ("Silence shall be deemed satisfaction of this contingency.")

+- 6. Continued marketing/removal period.

+- 7. What happens to the earnest money in the event the contingency is not satisfied or waived.